sonic-net/DASH/documentation/general/dash-sonic-hld.md

 		 	For Overlay SIP, using ENI's "pl_sip_encoding": "0x0020000000000a0b0c0d0a0b/0x002000000000ffffffffffff" -> Overlay SIP fd30:108:0:0a0b:0c0d:0a0b:a01:101 using the following logic:
 			1. fv = (fd40:108:0:d204:0:200::0 & !0x002000000000ffffffffffff) (first 96 bits based on provided mask length)
 			2. result = fv | 0x0020000000000a0b0c0d0a0b (first 96 bits based on the provided mask length)
-			3. result = result | ca (last 32 bits if its set to 0 in mapping, implicit conversion) Overlay DIP 2603:10e1:100:2::3401:203 (No transformation, provided as part of mapping)
+			3. result = result | source CA (last 32 bits if its set to 0 in mapping, implicit conversion) Overlay DIP 2603:10e1:100:2::3401:203 (No transformation, provided as part of mapping)
 		f.
 Second Action is Static NVGRE encap with GRE key '100'.
 		g.
 Underlay DIP shall be 50.1.2.3 (from mapping), Underlay SIP shall be 55.1.2.3 (from ENI)